 One concern about fleet telematics is whether it is worth the investment.
 What is the return on investment (ROI)?
-Early, real-world results indicate the investment in telematics can produce a rapid ROI.
-In speaking with various fleets, AF has found the ROI of telematics is high and usually pays for itself.
+Early, real-world results indicate that investment in telematics can produce a rapid ROI.
+In speaking with various fleets, the ROI of telematics is high and usually pays for itself.

 These fleets are using telematics devices to continuously measure fuel consumption and fleet utilization, plus monitor vehicles and performance.
 However, the question for many fleets is whether the benefits of telematics are worth the expense.
-Consider these recent examples: After installation and implementation of a telematics system, OmniSource had an ROI of about 10 months.
+Consider these recent examples: OmniSource had an ROI of about 10 months after installing and implementing a telematics system.
 Aqua America Inc. experienced a 187-percent ROI on their telematics pilot, while Cox Enterprises found its ROI to be less than one year.
-These fleets are using telematics devices to measure fuel savings, fleet utilization, and monitor vehicle performance and are documenting fleet cost reductions.
+These fleets are using telematics devices to measure fuel savings, fleet utilization, and monitor vehicle performance, and are documenting fleet cost reductions.

 Utilizing @Road, Cox Enterprises, Inc. has outfitted 2,500 of its 15,500 vehicles with telematics.
 According to Patsy Brownson, fleet manager, the units are deployed in the Cox Communications Division of Cox Enterprises.